 According to Code of Civil Procedure section 2017.020, the court can limit the scope of discovery requests if it finds that the “burden, expense, or intrusiveness . . . clearly outweighs the likelihood that the information sought will lead to the discovery of admissible evidence.”

 If you are overwhelmed with harassing, burdensome discovery requests, you may be able to obtain a protective order.
-To discuss your options for limiting discovery and protecting your privacy rights, contact Cage & Miles, LLP today for a free consultation with an associate attorney or paid consultation with Ms. Miles or Ms. Cage.
+To discuss your options for limiting discovery and protecting your privacy rights, contact Cage & Miles, LLP today for a free consultation.